TalesRG/engNet_etapa_1/docs/README.md

 # Home

-Essa é a primeira entraga do processo trainee 2.2024 da EngNet.
+Essa é a primeira entrega do processo trainee 2.2024 da EngNet.

-### Organização da documentação